climopy-dev/climopy/docs/timeseries.rst

 Lagged correlation
 ------------------

-This is facilitated with the `~climpy.oa.covar`, and `~climpy.oa.corr` functions.
+This is facilitated with the `~climopy.oa.covar`, and `~climopy.oa.corr` functions.
 These functions also support **autocorrelation** and **autocovariance**.
 An example is coming soon!